Dave Ramsey and Suze Orman Have Opposite Advice on Social Security. The Data Is Clear on Who Is Right

 The Working Retirement Trap: The Earnings Test Penalty

-A significant flaw in the claim-early-and-invest strategy surfaces for anyone who keeps working after filing.
+A significant flaw in the claim-early-and-invest strategy appears for anyone who keeps working after filing.
 Under the Social Security earnings test, if you are under full retirement age for the entire year, the SSA withholds $1 in benefits for every $2 you earn above the annual exempt amount, which is $24,480 in 2026.
 For a retiree counting on that monthly check to fund an investment strategy, this withholding can wipe out the surplus entirely.
 The investment thesis only holds if the cash flow actually materializes, and for many working retirees, it simply does not.

 Suze Orman’s Advice on Social Security